 End Option 1

-Option 2: Include the following if customer has Committed Power Purchase Amounts for 9(c) Export Decrements and fill in the table below (adding additional years as needed).
+Option 2: Include the following if customer has Committed Power Purchase Amounts for 9(c) export decrements and fill in the table below (adding additional years as needed).

 «Customer Name»’s Committed Power Purchase Amounts for 9(c) export decrements pursuant to section 3.5.4 of the body of this Agreement are listed in the table below.